dnote/doctor/README.md

 # Dnote Doctor

-A utility to automatically fix any issues with local Dnote.
+A utility to automatically fix any issues with local version of [Dnote](https://github.com/dnote/cli).

 ## Installation